jordanfinners/order-test/README.md

 If I were to keep developing the API my next features I would think about adding to store historic orders and provide a `GET orders` and `GET orders/:id` endpoints to list the historic orders.

+I would also look at securing the endpoints and website more, with security headers, authentication on the endpoint and more protection around what values can be submitted.

 ### Endpoints

 There are two endpoints exposed by this API.